Updated: July 2023

 Be it a traditional or online auction, there are certain types of property that are more suited to going under the hammer than others, something that should be well considered before going down either route.

 There are many reasons to auction your house.
-Naturally, those involved in the industry make the process sound extremely appealing.
+Naturally, those involved in the industry make the process sound extremely appealing and often mention being able to sell homes fast in any market.

 Any property can, of course, be sold in this manner.
 But whether or not you should consider selling your house at auction would depend on the type of house for sale.
 Examples that successfully receive the expected or greater values than the advertised price include: